 The Model X’s trick falcon doors didn’t do it any favors, and industry watchdog Consumer Reports has persistently criticized them for being problematic and slow to operate.
-It’s quick, and the Long-Range Plus model can drive for up to 351 miles on a charge, but Consumer Reports sums it up well by calling the X more showy than practical.
-We agree.
+It’s quick, however, and the Long-Range Plus model can drive for up to 371 miles on a charge, but Consumer Reports sums it up well by calling the X more showy than practical.

 Tesla Model Y

 Base range: 326 miles

 The Model Y unveiled in 2019 is to the Model 3 what the Model X is to the Model S. Put simply, it’s a more spacious alternative to Tesla’s current entry-level model developed to surf the crossover wave currently sweeping the American car market.
 The California-based company leveraged the benefits of economies of scale by using about 75% of the Model 3’s parts to build the Model Y, so expect the two cars to feel almost exactly alike from behind the driver’s seat.